kgateway-dev/community/CONTRIBUTING.md

 git commit -s -m "description of my excellent contribution"
 ```

-If your forget to signoff for a commit, the project's automation flags your PR for failing the DCO check.
+If your forget to signoff for a commit, your PR might be flagged and blocked from merging.
 You can sign off on previous commits by using the rebase command.
 The following example uses the `main` branch, which means this command rewrites the `git` history of your current branch while adding signoffs to commits visible from `main` (not inclusive).
 Please be aware that rewriting commit history does carry some risk, and if the commits you are rewriting are already pushed to a remote, you will need to force push the rewritten history.

 ```shell
 git rebase --signoff main
 ```

+If you do not have a DCO signoff per commit, make sure that you completed the [Contributor License Agreement (CLA) for CNCF](https://github.com/cncf/cla).

 ### Commit signing

 In order to help ensure the integrity of our code, the kgateway project requires that your commits are signed and verified.
 For more details as well as instructions for setting up signing, please review the [GitHub docs](https://docs.github.com/en/authentication/managing-commit-signature-verification/about-commit-signature-verification).